maelswarm/repeater/README.md

 # repeater
-The program listens for new commands to execute.
+This program listens for new commands to execute from a given file.

 ## Example file